 Investment options are another crucial aspect.
 Some accounts may offer a wider range of investment choices compared to others, so explore these options thoroughly.
 Consider your investment knowledge and comfort level with managing your investments.
 Some individuals may prefer a hands-on approach, while others might prefer accounts that offer professional management.

 Employer contributions can also play a significant role in your decision.
 If your employer offers to match your 401K contributions, it might be beneficial to take advantage of this free money.
+A new employer’s plan may also accept a transfer from a 403 b or 401(k), but confirm the rollover process with the receiving institution and plan administrator.

 Finally, never overlook the fees associated with the account.
 These could include investment fees, account management fees, and penalties for early withdrawal.
 It’s important to understand these charges as they can significantly impact your retirement savings.